mattermost/mattermost-developer-documentation/site/content/contribute/mobile/developer-setup/_index.md

     ```
 ##### Linux
 - On Linux you have to build Watchman yourself.
 See the official [Watchman guide](https://facebook.github.io/watchman/docs/install.html#installing-from-source).
-    - Note that you need to increase your inotify limits for watchman to work properly
+    - Note that you need to increase your ``inotify`` limits for Watchman to work properly
     - If you encounter a warning about a missing C++ compiler you need to install the c++
     extension from your distro's package manager (Ubuntu: g++, RHEL/Fedora: gcc-g++)
 ##### Windows10